-Can upper cervical adjustments help headache behind eyes?
+Can upper cervical adjustments help headaches behind the eyes?

 Many people are searching for safe, effective, and natural ways to relieve headaches behind the eyes.
 Upper cervical chiropractors are a subset of the chiropractic profession that focuses on the top portion of the spine.
 This region of the spine is different than the rest of the spine for two main reasons: